Frequently Asked Questions

 How much does the divorce mediation process cost?

 Today, the average cost of a litigated, contested divorce is $15,000.
-The average cost of a mediated divorce is $4,000.
-The total amount depends on your unique situation and resolving your concerns and conflict areas.
-Our fee is $275 per hour, and we charge a one-time, $100 Administration Fee.
+The average cost of a mediated divorce is $5,000 with children.
+However, the total amount depends on your unique situation and resolving your concerns and conflict areas.
+Our fee is $300 per hour, and we charge a one-time, $150 Administration Fee.
+We offer different payment options, including a flat rate to make life easier on everyone.
 We give discounts for union members, active military, medical workers, essential workers, and veterans.
 We also offer a discounted rate for low-income families.
 Indiana ADR Rules dictate that the cost of the Mediation is to be split equally between the parties.
 Lastly, we think you both work hard for your earnings, so we do not require a retainer.

 Do you do all of the legal paperwork required to get divorced?